 The behavior of our pets is often marked by the instincts of their ancestors.
-Cats that have ancestral roots to these big cats are often drawn to water.
+Cats that have ancestral roots in these big cats are often drawn to water.

-For example, Bengal and Savannah cats are still a strong mix of wild cat that originate from warmer climates, and thus, they enjoy the water a little more than other breeds.
+For example, Bengal and Savannah cats are still a strong mix of wild cats that originate from warmer climates, and thus, they enjoy the water a little more than other breeds.

 So Why Don’t They Swim More Often?